d-bl/MAE-gf/docs/counting-new.md

 Please note: in this quartet, the mirrored words follow the rules set above, so all words start and end with "c".
 Examples: { ccrclc , cclcrc , crclcc, clcrcc }; { ctctc }

-A stitch (c..c) can only be its own vertical mirror (b = d) if it has no left and rights twitst actions (only "t", no "r" and no "l").
+A stitch (c..c) can only be its own vertical mirror (b = d) if it has no left or right twist actions (only "t", no "r" and no "l").
 A stitch (c..c) can only be its own horizontal mirror (b = p) if its a palindrome.

 ### Limitations